Quick Start Guide for Developers

 Refer to Visa Developer PKI for a complete list of the Visa Developer Platform public certificates used to identify Visa API endpoints.

-Outbound Configurations are required if you would like receive payloads from Visa.
+Outbound callback configurations are required if you would like receive payloads from Visa.
 In order to configure the same, please follow the steps below:

-3. Ensure your endpoint is signed by one of our Trusted Certifying Authorities
+4. Ensure your endpoint is signed by one of our Trusted Certifying Authorities.

-Refer to Outbound Configurations documentation for more details.
+Refer to Outbound Callback Configurations documentation for more details.

 Going Live